Gúna Nua presented a live-streamed reading from Geoff Power’s potent new play, Stronger as part of Dublin Theatre Festival 2020

 Based on true events, Stronger tells the gripping story of Jan, a teacher raped by her student.
 As she journeys through the legal system her life is in danger of falling apart, but through restorative justice, Jan finds the strength to meet with her attacker and a process of healing begins.

-Following on from the reading, audiences joined a distinguished panel of experts including members of the Stronger creative team, for a webinar discussion on restorative justice.
-Tim Chapman, (Chair of the Board of the European Forum for Restorative Justice) will chair the panel which also includes Senator Ivana Bacik, Dr. Marie Keenan (Associate Professor School of Social Policy, Social Work and Social Justice, U.C.D.), Deirdre Kenny (Director of Advocacy, One in Four), Geoff Power (Playwright) and Ben Ryan (Assistant Secretary General/Criminal Justice Policy, Department of Justice and Equality)
+Following on from the reading, audiences joined a distinguished panel of experts for a webinar discussion on restorative justice.
+Tim Chapman, (Chair of the Board of the European Forum for Restorative Justice) chaired the panel which also included Senator Ivana Bacik, Dr. Marie Keenan (Associate Professor School of Social Policy, Social Work and Social Justice, U.C.D.), Deirdre Kenny (Director of Advocacy, One in Four), Geoff Power (Playwright) and Ben Ryan (Assistant Secretary General/Criminal Justice Policy, Department of Justice and Equality)

 Directed by Paul Meade